gianluigip/spectacle/spectacle-dsl/README.md

 specification.publisher.central.enabled=false
 # Can be overwritten with the env var SPECIFICATION_PUBLISHER_CENTRAL_HOST
 specification.publisher.central.host=https://central.spectacle.com
+# You can publish your Markdown files to Spectacle Central
+specification.publisher.central.wiki.enabled=true
+# If you are publishing your Markdown docs you need to define which folder will be published
+specification.publisher.central.wiki.localFolderLocation=docs
 ```

 Spectacle use the `source` to identify what specs are new and what specs were removed, so if you